 When I first heard about Ghettoization, one of P. D. Curtin’s controversial articles, I became so obsessed with his writings.
 Despite this, you might encounter anything concerning his works in this blog.
-This is only a compendious post base on an article in the Journal of Folklore Volume 6.
+This compendious post is based on an article in the Journal of Folklore Volume 6.

 Background and the introduction.

 Writing during the 1960s, Curtin undertook to inform and instruct a group of African historians in America, and Europe as well, about oral tradition and field recording.
 He showcased for organisation and preservation oral data after the inquiry and recording process.
 Accessing and recording oral tradition, unlike any other sources, is a rare opportunity, that will, unless recorded, never present itself again in the future.
 Curtin did not hide that he was showing African historians a way of battling Eurocentrism.
 His main concern, again, was to manipulate the already utile oral tradition into being a much ‘useful tool’, accepted by many in the African scholarship, by positing the ways of avoiding inaccuracies as well as facilitating the gathering of missing blocks of the African history.
 It seems, by the time he wrote, a lot of scholarly attention was lost because of the very useful evidence, the written documents, was very scanty and leading to some scholars to give up on studying and writing about ‘Africa with no history of its own’.
 His article is entirely sweeping, it even imparts ideas to historians adopting oral traditions on how to avoid bias.

 Curtin first acquainted to us, the field of study with a convincing definition; “Oral sources are a brand new body of data, writing in greater volume to open vast areas of African history that were previously that were previously obscure”.

 “Indigenous traditions are completely undependable much beyond the recollections of living informants”~P. Murdock